PROMOTION OF ECO-CONSTRUCTION AND PROPER HOUSE INSULATION

 PRODUCTION OF 7,000 CEB AND 1,500 CONCRETE BLOCKS

-During the last summer, the members of newly created Eco Temuulel khorshoo manufactured 7,000 compressed earth bricks following the guidance of our technicians and expert partner.
+During the first summer, the members of newly created Eco Temuulel khorshoo manufactured 7,000 compressed earth bricks following the guidance of our technicians and expert partner.
 This amount of brick was necessary to build the first prototype building planned in the project.
 This brick-making technology, which can be made using primarily local raw materials, is featured by low cement content and good heat retention.
 In addition, we supported Eco Temuulel to purchase a more conventional concrete block machine, so that they can diversify their production and match all expressed local needs.

 CONSTRUCTION OF PROTOTYPE BUILDINGS

 Eco Temuulel was then hired by Ecosoum to build two buildings with our technicians.
 The first building was the prototype made with the 7,000 CEB that the cooperative just finished producing.
-As the next phase of the project will be focusing on insultation, the prototype building was properly insulated following simple and effective standards, so that the building can be used for demonstration to local communities.
+As the next phase of the project was focusing on insultation, the prototype building was properly insulated following simple and effective standards, so that the building can be used for demonstration to local communities.

 DEVELOPMENT OF AN INSULATION “DECISION-MAKING TOOL”